R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 You have run your first enclave successfully.

-The following sequence of events produces the above output:
+## Sequence of events

+The sample app reversed the string by these steps:

 1. The host loads the enclave, which generates a remote attestation report.
-2. The client connects to the host and downloads the attestation report.
+2. The client connects to the host and retrieves the attestation report.
-3. The client uses the attestation report to verify that it is connected to the enclave it expected, and that the enclave is running in the expected mode.
+3. The client uses the attestation report to verify that it is connected to the expected enclave, and that the enclave is running in the expected mode.
 4. The client encrypts the "reverse-me" string using the public key provided in the attestation.
 5. In the message to the enclave, the client also includes a public key for the enclave to use when responding.